Frontify/fondue/CONTRIBUTING.md

 4. ???
 5. Profit!

-> We use `pnpm`.
-If you don't have it installed in your local, please follow their installation guide https://pnpm.io/installation
+> Fondue uses `pnpm` to manage the dependencies.
+If you don't have it installed in your local, please refer to [their installation guide](https://pnpm.io/installation).

 ```
 $ git clone git@github.com:Frontify/fondue.git